ielab/ielab.github.io/projects.md

 * [Relevation](https://github.com/ielab/relevation): Information Retrieval Relevance Judging System
 * [searchrefiner](https://ielab.io/searchrefiner): A Query Visualisation and Understanding tool for Systematic Reviews.
 * [querylab](https://ielab.io/querylab): A Query Visualisation and Understanding tool for Systematic Reviews.

-### Student Projects for Honours and Masters
-If you are interested in joining the ielab for a student project or internship, have a look at [the projects we have available](./student-projects).